 With a focus just on core BPM, we’ll have the freedom to truly highlight the radical nature of BPM software technology, specifically what makes BPM software unique.

-In Paper I we identified the key technological capabilities which distinguish BPM software technology.
+In Paper I we identified the key technological capabilities which distinguish BPM technology.
 These capabilities were identified as being “first-class citizens” of BPM technology.
-And we noted that this collection of capabilities was assembled in support of the automation of work.
+And we noted that this collection of capabilities was assembled for the purpose of supporting the automation of work.
 The Minimum Viable Definition must therefore include all capabilities required for this purpose – and nothing more.

-Components Of The Minimum Viable Definition Of BPM Software Technology
+Components Of The Minimum Viable Definition Of BPM Technology

 Here are the components of a minimum viable definition of BPM technology.
 Products providing the functionality included in this definition will enable human actors to produce useful work automation artefacts.

 Components of a Minimum Viable Definition of BPM Technology